Singapore wealth fund GIC warns of low returns amid trade war | MarketScreener

 "We are more concerned, even more concerned compared to last year because the developments over the last 12 months have been more negative than even what we were thinking about," CEO Lim Chow Kiat told Reuters in an interview.

-GIC is ranked the world's eighth-biggest sovereign investor, managing $390 billion in assets, according to the Sovereign Wealth Fund Institute.
+GIC is ranked the world's eighth-biggest sovereign investor, managing $390 billion (309 billion pounds) in assets, according to the Sovereign Wealth Fund Institute.

 Underscoring its cautious stance, GIC's allocation to bonds and cash rose to a record 39% in the year that ended in March from 37% in the previous year and 31% five years ago.